GoogleChrome/web.dev/src/site/content/en/fast/debugging-layout-shifts/index.md

 supplemented with running Lighthouse—however, keep in mind that Lighthouse can only identify layout shifts that occurred during the initial page load.
-In addition, Lighthouse also can only provide suggestions for some causes of layout shifts—for example, image elements do not have explicit width and height.
+In addition, Lighthouse also can only provide suggestions for some causes of layout shifts—for example, image elements that do not have explicit width and height.

 ### Identifying the cause of a layout shift